-The grass isn't the only thing that's green at Safeco Field.
+The grass isn't the only thing that's green at T-Mobile Park.
 With a sincere and sustained commitment, the Seattle Mariners are working to significantly reduce our environmental impact.

 Since 2006, the Mariners have been leaders in sustainable ballpark operations.
 Further, we use the power of our position as a community leader to educate and encourage fans, partners, employees and the community at large to make changes both large and small that advance the cause of sustainability.

-In 2015, The Mariners recycled or composted 87% of all waste generated at Safeco Field.
-In 2005, the rate was just 12%.
-Nearly everything used at Safeco Field is recyclable or compostable including food service items (plates, knives, forks, cups, straws, bottles, etc.).
-Compost and recycling bins have replaced garbage cans on concourses and cleaning crews hand separate plastics and compostable waste after each game.
-The Mariners concessions partner Centerplate donated over 8 tons of food to Northwest Harvest, Operation Sack Lunch and the Salvation Army in 2015.
+In 2017, the Mariners received the Green Glove Award for the highest recycling rate in MLB.
+The Mariners recycled 96% of all waste generated that season.
+Since 2010, the first year the Mariners were recognized by MLB for sustainability practices, the Mariners recycling rate at T-Mobile Park has averaged 85%, one of the highest marks in all of professional sports.
+Nearly everything used at T-Mobile Park is recyclable or compostable including food service items (plates, knives, forks, cups, straws, bottles, etc.).
+Compost and recycling bins have replaced garbage cans on concourses and cleaning crews hand-separate plastics and compostable waste after each game.
+The Mariners received the Environmental Protection Agency 2018 Food Recovery Challenge Sports & Entertainment Venues Award for diverting more than 761 tons of food waste in 2017.
+In addition, each year, the Mariners concessions partner Centerplate donates tons of food to Northwest Harvest, Operation Sack Lunch and the Salvation Army.

 In 2014, the Seattle Mariners became the first Major League Baseball team to illuminate the playing field with LED lights.
 The 578 GigaTera fixtures use 800 watts of power each.
 The old technology metal halide lights used 1,000-2,000 watts each.
-LED lights are 20%-30% brighter, using 60% fewer watts, which will reduce power usage at Safeco Field by 784,000 kWh each season, saving more than $50,000 in energy costs alone.
+LED lights are 20%-30% brighter, using 60% fewer watts, which reduces power usage at T-Mobile Park by 784,000 kWh each season, saving more than $50,000 in energy costs alone.
 The LED fixtures are also expected to last 30-years, compared with the 2-3 year life span of the old fixtures.

-Zero Waste Stations placed strategically throughout the public areas of Safeco Field educate and encourage fans to recycle by placing their waste in the proper containers.
+Zero Waste Stations placed strategically throughout the public areas of T-Mobile Park educate and encourage fans to recycle by placing their waste in the proper containers.
 There are 16 Zero Waste Stations with containers for recyclable bottles and cans, food waste and compostables, and the only landfill-bound waste containers in the entire ballpark.
-Because nearly everything used to stage an event at Safeco Field is recyclable or compostable, the landfill waste containers have been replaced by over 400 recycling/compostables containers.
+The Zero Waste Stations are in addition to dozens of combination compostables/recyclables containers each made from reclaimed milk jugs.

-An array of Panasonic HIT Double solar panels on the skybridge connecting Safeco Field to the parking garage generates 40,000 kilowatt hours of power annually, which is fed into the Safeco Field distribution grid.
+An array of Panasonic HIT® Double solar panels on the skybridge connecting T-Mobile Park to the Mariners parking garage generates 40,000 kilowatt hours of power annually, which is fed into the T-Mobile Park distribution grid.

-The Seattle Mariners are assisted in spreading the word about sustainability by the team's two environmental superheroes-Captain Plastic and Kid Compost.
-Their mission is to help make Safeco Field as "green" as possible.
-Together, they urge fans to join the "Green Team" at Safeco Field and at home.
-They appear on signage, recycling bins, video features and make live appearances during games to encourage fans to participate in the ballpark's recycling and composting efforts.
+The Seattle Mariners are assisted in spreading the word about sustainability by two environmental superheroes-Captain Plastic and Kid Compost.
+Their mission is to help make T-Mobile Park as "green" as possible.
+Together, they urge fans to join the "Green Team" at T-Mobile Park and at home.
+They appear on signage, recycling bins, video features and encourage fans to participate in the ballpark's recycling and composting efforts.

 The Mariners are founding members of the Green Sports Alliance, a groundbreaking coalition of professional sports teams and sporting venues committed to promoting "greening initiatives" in sports.
-In 2012, MLB Commissioner Allan H. (Bud) Selig was honored by the Alliance at its annual summit at Safeco Field with the first Environmental Leadership Award.
+In 2012, MLB Commissioner Allan H. (Bud) Selig was honored by the Alliance at its annual summit at T-Mobile Park with the first Environmental Leadership Award.

 The nonprofit organization was launched in 2011 with founding members from six major leagues (MLB, NFL, MLS, WNBA, NHL, NBA), their home arenas, the Environmental Protection Agency and Natural Resources Defense Council.
 It is the first time teams from the six major professional sports had collaborated on a common environmental agenda.
 Since the launch, over 300 sports teams and venues from 20 different sports leagues and 14 countries have joined the Alliance.